james-plw/james-plw/README.md

 During my training at Sigma Labs, I created a full pipeline to connect museum ratings data from a Kafka topic to a Postgres database on RDS.
 This can be found [here.](https://github.com/james-plw/museum-advanced-data-project)

+Another project completed during this training involved data migration from an RDS to an S3 bucket to save costs for a food truck company.
+This can be fround [here](https://github.com/james-plw/trucks-advanced-data-project).

+I was also part of a group project that obtained live data on plants from an API, transformed and loaded it into RDS for short-term storage, before moving it to an S3 bucket for long-term storage, before creating a live dashboard for the museum staff.
+The project repo can be found [here](https://github.com/mercuridi/Coursework-W13-LMNH).

 ### Skills